 Most-Overlooked Tax Breaks for the Newly Divorced

-So, if you're calling it quits on your marriage, add filing taxes after divorce to the long list of headaches you need to deal with.
+If you're calling it quits on your marriage, add filing taxes after divorce to the long list of headaches you need to deal with.
 For starters, if you haven't already done so, you need to file a new W-4 form with your employer to adjust the amount withheld from your paycheck.
 But that's not all…you might also be facing alimony payments, child custody arrangements, home sales and other divorce-related issues that can affect your taxes.

 Once you're divorced, you can file as a head of household (if you have a dependent living with you for more than half of the year and you pay for more than half of the upkeep for your home) or as a single taxpayer.